Doctor of Philosophy: China

 In China, doctoral programs can be applied directly after obtaining a bachelor's degree or applied after obtaining a master's degree.
 Those who directly apply for a doctoral program after a bachelor's degree usually need four to five years to obtain a doctorate and will not be awarded a master's degree during the period.

 The courses at the doctoral level are mainly completed in the first and second years, and the remaining years are spent doing experiments/research and writing papers.
 At most universities, the maximum duration of doctoral study is 7 years.
 If a doctoral student does not complete their degree within 7 years, it is likely that they can only obtain a study certificate without any degree.

-China has thirteen statutory types of academic degrees, which also apply to doctorate degrees.
+China has thirteen statutory types of academic degrees, which also apply to doctorates.
 Despite the naming difference, all these thirteen types of doctoral degrees are research and academic degrees that are equivalent to PhD degrees.
 These thirteen doctorates are: